-The aircraft operates to all the obvious regional destinations like Kuala Lumpur, Bangkok, Yangon, Jakarta and Manila, but where you have to be careful with the A330 is that you’ll also see it operating longer flights too, for example Singapore to Seoul, Perth, Adelaide and from Singapore some to secondary cities in Japan like Nagoya and Fukuoka.
+The aircraft operates to all the obvious regional destinations like Kuala Lumpur, Bangkok, Yangon, Jakarta and Taipei, but where you have to be careful with the A330 is that you’ll also see it operating longer flights too, for example Singapore to Seoul, Perth and Brisbane.

 A330 Business Class